Apache 2.0TypeScriptZero Dependencies

 Do I need a database?

 No. @zensation/algorithms is zero-dependency and runs completely in-memory.
-For persistence, optional adapters are available: adapter-postgres (pgvector) and adapter-sqlite (zero-config).
+Optional persistence adapters — adapter-postgres (pgvector) and adapter-sqlite (zero-config) — are in preview and will be published on npm in v0.3.

 Which LLMs are supported?